Virtual reality game: Hardware

 Nearly all VR games, as generally defined, require the use of a VR headset that provides stereoscopic displays that simulate three dimensional reality and create immersion for the player.
-Most headsets include some means of positional tracking as to provide head-tracking (that is, as to tell which direction a player's head is looking), either through sensors built into the unit or from external sensors or cameras that are placed at the corners of the play area.
+Most headsets include some means of positional tracking to provide head-tracking (that is, to tell which direction a player's head is looking), either through sensors built into the unit or from external sensors or cameras that are placed at the corners of the play area.
 Some headsets further provide eye tracking.
 To provide immersive audio, either surround sound speaker systems are used, or headsets may be outfitted with speakers or headphones for the player that provide 3D audio effects.

 Some type of player input is also required.
 This is most commonly provided through the use of one or more game controllers.
 A controller can be as simple as a keyboard-and-mouse (KBM) or a standard game controller, or may be specialized hardware that includes positional tracking.
 Most often for specialized VR hardware, the player will have two controllers, one for each hand.
 These controllers may also provide haptic feedback to the user.